alexander-hamme/Coding-Challenges/Cryptoanalysis/README.md

 ### Constraints

 1 ≤ words in dictionary.lst ≤ 1700

 1 ≤ words in input ≤ 100

 ### Output Format

-Output the decrypted plain text.
+Output the decrypted plain text to `stdout`.
 The output will be a string of space separated words from the provided dictionary.
 You'll be scored based on how accurately you recover the original text.

 ### Sample Input